lina2761991/The-Pragmmatic-Programmer/README.md

     • You have a better feel for progress

 ### Prototyping
-*tracer code approach isn't the same as prototyping (target just one or 2 aspects of the project, not the whole thing, post it notes and drawing the user interface on white board are types of prototyping) while tracer bullet style is when u care  about the details
+* tracer code approach isn't the same as prototyping (target just one or 2 aspects of the project, not the whole thing
+* post it notes and drawing the user interface on white board are types of prototyping) while tracer bullet style is when u care  about the details
 * we use prototyping in these cases;
-*architecture – new functionalities in an existing system – user interface design
+* architecture – new functionalities in an existing system – user interface design
-#### details to ignore in prototyping :
+#### Details to ignore in prototyping :

 * correctness – completeness – robustness – style
 * always remind whoever is seeing the prototype that this is not real, its just a prototype

 * => if you feel the prototype might be misleading, you better use the tracer bullet approach

 ### Estimating
 * What to Say When Asked for an Estimate
 * "I'll get back to you."
 * Scale time estimates properly

-Duration      Quote estimate in
+* Duration - Quote estimate in

-1-15 days     days
+* 1-15 days  -   days
-3-8 weeks     weeks
+* 3-8 weeks   -  weeks
-8-30 weeks    months
+* 8-30 weeks  -  months
-30+ weeks     months
+* 30+ weeks  -  months

 * think hard before giving an estimate

 * notes
-*Start keeping a log of your estimates.
+* Start keeping a log of your estimates.
 For each, track how accurate you turned out to be.
 If your error was greater than 50%, try to find out where your estimate went wrong.

 #### Estimating Project Schedules
 * The only way to determine the timetable for a project is by gaining experience on that same project.
 Practice incremental development, repeating the following steps: